 GA and ITAB – Profiles:

 *The Innovation and Technology Advisory Board (ITAB) is in charge of strategic project orientation and the link to the outside world.
-It includes 3 or 4 external experts.
+It includes 3 or 4 experts.
 ITAB will assess the project progress and advice on corrections or modifications.
 ITAB meetings will also act as a forum for information exchange with other research initiatives worldwide.
 This way, liaisons will be made and knowledge and/or technology transfer initiated.

-Activities: Monitor the project achievements / Monitor dissemination activities / Identify potential additional risks / Propose scientific and technical adjustments and actions in accordance with industry needs and external developments within the scope of the project / Check consistency of the work, the interdependency with other EU program and ways to benefit from external developments and other projects
+Activities: Monitor the project achievements / Monitor dissemination activities / Identify potential additional risks / Propose scientific and technical adjustments and actions in accordance with industry needs and external developments within the scope of the project / Check consistency of the work, the interdependency with other EU programmes and ways to benefit from external developments and other projects

 Activities: Decide on major changes (contracts, budget, resources, research directions, work packages, partners, procedures) and on actions in possible conflicts in accordance with ECSEL JU / Take final decisions on financial issues / Monitor the adherence to contracts and rules / Decide on IPR issues